herry13/nuri-lang/README.md

 }
 ```

 Notice that the actions of the plan is in an array of attribute `actions`.
-The order of the actions are the order of the solution of the sequential plan i.e.:
+The order of the actions are the order of the solution sequential plan i.e.:

 1. `service2.start ()`
 2. `client2.redirect (s = service2)`